-The overall lineshape of the XAS white line is similar to previous results on the same material \cite{Frisk2018,Kim2019}: the main \textit{L}\textsubscript{3} peak (3) is located at \SI{575.9}{\eV}, two features can be recognized both at lower (peaks 1,2) and higher (peaks 4,5) photon energies, whereas the \textit{L}\textsubscript{2} peak is characterized mainly by two features giving opposite dichroism (7,9), with a minor peak of the same dichroic character (8) and a pre-edge (6).
-We also observe almost no difference between $T>T_C$ and $T<T_C$ in the lineshape of the average XAS spectra (see Supporting Information Fig. S1, main panel), which suggests that sample conditions were extremely stable during the measurement, and that the difference in the XMCDs is fully attributable to intrinsic effects.
-To compare our data, we refer to spectra acquired previously on CrI\textsubscript{3} \cite{Frisk2018}, as well as the standard reference for pure Cr\textsuperscript{3+} valence states, the oxide Cr\textsubscript{2}O\textsubscript{3} \cite{Ito1999,Kucheyev2007,Chiou2011,Singh2012,Vazquez2018}, similar to CrI\textsubscript{3} in terms of crystal structure, nominal transition metal valence, and ligand coordination geometry.
-We note that the details of the lineshape and the relative intensity between peaks shows clear deviations from ref. \cite{Frisk2018}, which is in turn closer to Cr\textsubscript{2}O\textsubscript{3}.
+To compare our data, we refer to previous results on CrI\textsubscript{3} \cite{Frisk2018}, as well as the standard reference for pure Cr\textsuperscript{3+} valence states, the oxide Cr\textsubscript{2}O\textsubscript{3} \cite{Ito1999,Kucheyev2007,Chiou2011,Singh2012,Vazquez2018}, similar to CrI\textsubscript{3} in terms of crystal structure, nominal transition metal valence, and ligand coordination geometry.
+The details of the lineshape and the relative intensity between peaks show clear deviations from ref. \cite{Frisk2018}, which is in turn closer to Cr\textsubscript{2}O\textsubscript{3}.
 Features located in the low-energy region and in the neighborhood of pre-edges of the \textit{L}\textsubscript{3} and \textit{L}\textsubscript{2} peaks, which are crucial to correctly assess the orbital character in transition metal halides \cite{Sant2023,DeVita2024}, show the most evident differences.
-For example, in our case peak (1) is sharper and more pronounced, peak (2) has no equivalent, and peak (6) emerges more clearly from the pre-edge region of the \textit{L}\textsubscript{2} peak, other than presenting a non-zero dichroic signal.
+In our case, peak (1) is sharper and more pronounced, peak (2) has no equivalent, and peak (6) emerges more clearly from the pre-edge region, other than presenting a non-zero dichroic signal.
 Lastly, the tail of the \textit{L}\textsubscript{3} peak is considerably less broad.

-We also note that the \textit{L}\textsubscript{2,3} edges appear shifted towards lower photon energies compared to the typical values retrieved for Cr\textsubscript{2}O\textsubscript{3} \cite{Ito1999,Kucheyev2007,Chiou2011,Singh2012,Vazquez2018}.
-The observed shift suggests a higher electron count at the cation site in CrI\textsubscript{3}, albeit not strong enough to justify an outright change in valence state \cite{Theil1999}.